 When food is irradiated, the water molecules in the food are decomposed into free radicals such as hydrogen radicals, aqueous electrons, hydroxyl radicals, and hydrogen peroxide (Jia et al., 2022).
 These free radicals have both positive and negative effects on meat storage and its physicochemical properties.
 First, they can affect the physiological functions of microorganisms, thus decreasing the risk of pathogens and thereby extending the shelf life of the meat.
 Irradiation can directly reduce the number of microorganisms by breaking down DNA structure and denaturing the cell membrane.
-In addition, highly reactive free radicals 105 produced by the irradiation of water can impair cellular metabolic pathways of the 106 microorganisms (Lung et al., 2015).
-This extent of this effect usually has a direct relationship 107 with irradiation dose (Jouki, 2013; Kanatt et al., 2005).
-Free radicals produced via the 108 decomposition of water induce and accelerate the oxidation of lipids and proteins.
-In 109 particular, sulfur-containing amino acids and unsaturated fatty acids in meat are vulnerable to 110 irradiation, and oxygen-containing conditions accelerate irradiation-induced oxidation (Nam 111 et al., 2017), which is related with the irradiation dose.
-The type and state of water in meat 112 are also factors in the irradiation effect; therefore, strategies for preventing the deterioration 113 of meat quality due to free radicals should be considered.
-114 Muscle tissue has abundant water, which is classified into three types according to its 115 bonding with the protein structure: bound water, immobilized water, and free water.
-Water 116 distribution in meat protein structures and its retention can be affected by irradiation.
-Li et al 117 (Li et al., 2018b) demonstrated using nuclear magnetic resonance (NMR) that free water in 118 the extra-myofibrillar space migrates to the myofibrillar network after 3 kGy gamma ray 119 irradiation.
+In addition, highly reactive free radicals produced by the irradiation of water can impair cellular metabolic pathways of the microorganisms (Lung et al., 2015).
+The extent of this effect usually has a direct relationship with irradiation dose (Jouki, 2013; Kanatt et al., 2005).
+Free radicals produced via the decomposition of water induce and accelerate the oxidation of lipids and proteins.
+In particular, sulfur-containing amino acids and unsaturated fatty acids (USFA) in meat are vulnerable to irradiation, and oxygen-containing conditions accelerate irradiation-induced oxidation (Nam et al., 2017), which is related with the irradiation dose.
+The type and state of water in meat are also factors in the irradiation effect; therefore, strategies for preventing the deterioration of meat quality due to free radicals should be considered.

+Muscle tissue has abundant water, which is classified into three types according to its bonding with the protein structure: bound water, immobilized water, and free water.
+Water distribution in meat protein structures and its retention can be affected by irradiation.
+Li et al. (2018b) demonstrated using nuclear magnetic resonance that free water in the extra-myofibrillar space migrates to the myofibrillar network after 3 kGy gamma ray irradiation.
 However, irradiation at 5 and 7 kGy showed the opposite effect.
-Broiler chicken 120 meat irradiated with 5 kGy gamma rays had a higher free water content than non-irradiated 121 meat (Zabielski et al., 1984).
-The alteration in water content or state may be caused by 122 irradiation-induced structural changes in meat proteins (Rodrigues et al., 2020).
-Irradiation 123 can also affect water during the drying or freeze-thawing process.
-Zu et al (Zu et al., 2022) 124 showed that 3.36 kGy gamma ray irradiation can accelerate the loss of bound water and free 125 water during the drying of meat containing more than 40% moisture.
-However, the irradiated 126 meat which had moisture content less than 40% showed rather higher binding force of those water than non-irradiated meat.
-Irradiation of frozen beef with 9 kGy gamma rays increased 127 128 water loss during thawing; however, doses less than 9 kGy did not produce a similar effect 129 (Sales et al., 2020).
+Broiler chicken meat irradiated with 5 kGy gamma rays had a higher free water content than non-irradiated meat (Zabielski et al., 1984).
+The alteration in water content or state may be caused by irradiation-induced structural changes in meat proteins (Rodrigues et al., 2020).
+Irradiation can also affect water during the drying or freeze-thawing process.
+Zu et al. (2022) showed that 3.36 kGy gamma ray irradiation can accelerate the loss of bound water and free water during the drying of meat containing more than 40% moisture.
+However, the irradiated meat which had moisture content less than 40% showed rather higher binding force of those water than non-irradiated meat.
+Irradiation of frozen beef with 9 kGy gamma rays increased water loss during thawing; however, doses less than 9 kGy did not produce a similar effect (Sales et al., 2020).

-131 Protein
+Protein

-132 Myofibrillar protein
+Myofibrillar protein